redis/redis-doc/docs/reference/protocol-spec.md

 For example, `:0\r\n` and `:1000\r\n` are integer replies (of zero and one thousand, respectively).

-Many Redis commands return RESP Integers, including `INCR`, `LLEN`, and `LASTSAVE`.
+Many Redis commands return RESP integers, including `INCR`, `LLEN`, and `LASTSAVE`.
 An integer, by itself, has no special meaning other than in the context of the command that returned it.
 For example, it is an incremental number for `INCR`, a UNIX timestamp for `LASTSAVE`, and so forth.
 However, the returned integer is guaranteed to be in the range of a signed 64-bit integer.

-In some cases, Integers can represent true and false Boolean values.
+In some cases, integers can represent true and false Boolean values.
 For instance, commands such as `EXISTS` and `SISMEMBER` return 1 for true and 0 for false.

-Other commands, including `SADD`, `SREM`, and `SETNX`, return 1 when the changed the data and 0 otherwise.
+Other commands, including `SADD`, `SREM`, and `SETNX`, return 1 when the data changes and 0 otherwise.

 <a name="bulk-string-reply"></a>

-### Bulk Strings
+### Bulk strings
-A Bulk String represents a single binary-safe string.
+A bulk string represents a single binary-safe string.
-The string can be of any size, but Redis limits it by default up to 512MB (see the `proto-max-bulk-len` configuration directive).
+The string can be of any size, but by default Redis limits it to 512 MB (see the `proto-max-bulk-len` configuration directive).

-RESP encodes Bulk Strings in the following way:
+RESP encodes bulk strings in the following way:

     $<length>\r\n<data>\r\n